-If a A property is located in an SFHA Special Flood Hazard Area (100 -Year Floodplain (or 1% annual chance floodplain)) only in the following zones A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, A, AE, and X), the property may be eligible to receive CDBG-DR assistance if the Applicant purchases a flood insurance policy and presents evidence at closing.
-For properties in a SFHA Special Flood Hazard Area, PRDOH, as the Grantee, must warn the eligible homebuyers of the implications of such location.
+A property located in an SFHA (100 -Year Floodplain (or 1% annual chance floodplain)) only in the following zones A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, may be eligible to receive CDBG-DR assistance if the Applicant purchases a flood insurance policy and presents evidence at closing.
+For properties in a SFHA, PRDOH, as the Grantee, must warn the eligible homebuyers of the implications of such location.
 Additionally, PRDOH must advise homebuyers of the requirement of purchasing and maintaining a flood insurance policy.
 The notification must include an acknowledgment statement certifying the applicant's understanding of the consequences of purchasing a property in a Special Flood Hazard Area.
 The warning must be included as part of the covenants of deeds.